 80% of girls or women are overweight and obesity increases the problems of PCOS, which is one of the prominent causes of infertility, in which ovulation does not occur or occurs irregularly.

-It is possible to assist women having difficulty in getting pregnant with various forms of medications which help ovulation.
+It is possible to assist women having difficulty in getting pregnant with various forms of medications that help ovulation.
 As a matter of fact, at our centre, we see a maximum of infertile women with PCOS, who have ovulation disorders, which can be easily managed successfully.

 Prevalence of PCOS in India

-An estimated 1 in 5 of Indian women suffer from PCOS.
+An estimated 1 in 5 Indian women suffer from PCOS.
 The incidence of this condition has been increasing every year with increasing obesity, unhealthy diets and sedentary lifestyles.